DanielHevdeli/ai-services-training/04-AI Foundation/ai_foundations_roadmap.md

 - Why can’t we train a language model from scratch for every task?
 - How does fine-tuning differ between masked and generative models?
 - What kinds of tasks require fine-tuning after pretraining?
+- Explain breifly the main differences between regular fine-tuning and LoRA (Low Rank Adaptation).
+Give some examples of when you would use each one.

 ## 5️⃣ Inside the Transformer
 **Goal:** Understand the structure of LLMs.